evanwill/refine-with-grel/content/basics/1-intro.md

 ## Expression Editor

 Refine's interface provides an "Expression Editor" with features to help write and apply transformations to your data.
+This is a unique tool that makes Refine different than scripting languages or databases.

 {% include figure.html img="expression-editor.png" alt="openrefine interface window showing expression editor for custom text transform" %}

 - *Language*{:.ui-item}
     - **General Refine Expression Language (GREL)** -- a small set of functions specifically designed for data transformation puzzles in Refine.
-It is a good introduction to programming concepts because it is not large you can learn it!
+It is a good introduction to programming concepts because it is not large, you can learn it *all* and apply it in powerful ways!
     - **Python / Jython** -- Python implemented on the Java VM.
 You can use python code and standard library, and send the result to the cell with `return`.
 Limitations: out of date Python 2 which was sunsetted in 2020.
     - **Clojure** -- Lisp-family language implemented on Java VM.
 Limitations: not commonly used, little documentation.
 - *Expression*{:.ui-item} -- text box a message to the right will say if there is a syntax error.